Vectorial1024/PublicTransportUnstucker/README.md

 Buses are stuck? metros are stuck?
 Public transport is stuck?
 Buses and metros arrive at their stations but never depart?
 Unbunching is disabled but they are still stuck?
 Look no further!
 Public Transport Unstucker (PTU) is here to help.

-**Update (31 May 2025): as of Patch 1.17.1-f2 (released 12 June 2023), the bug that motivated the creation of this mod is fixed by Colossal Order themselves.
-As such, this mod is no longer needed.**
+~~Update (31 May 2025): as of Patch 1.17.1-f2 (released 12 June 2023), the bug that motivated the creation of this mod is fixed by Colossal Order themselves.
+As such, this mod is no longer needed.~~

-**With this, the repo shall be archived.**
+~~With this, the repo shall be archived.~~

+Update (6 June 2025): the decision to archive this mod has been cancelled because taxis are found to also be affected by the Citizen Runaway Problem.

 # Mod Status
 - No known incompatibility problems